 A Patagonia yacht charter also has options for those more interested in sighting underwater creatures.
 Snorkel with sea lions, dive down to coral reefs in a submersible or go fly fishing and crabbing in Patagonia’s crystal-clear waters.
 Visitors will marvel at the imposing millennial glaciers – of which there are hundreds – and can get up close with whales, dolphins and penguins.

 Lastly, explore the local culture at Puerto Eden, a small town only accessible by boat.
 The last members of Kawescar or Alacalufe descent are amongst the 250 people that live here.
 Today, Puerto Eden survives to protect this ethnic group, which was driven to this small place of the land after the conquerors arrived in the 1930s.
 The landscape and community are steeped in history and tradition.

-Summertime (December through to February) is the best time to visit Patagonia on a yacht charter, with an average high temperature of around 15°C, However, be aware that the weather is unpredictable during these months: strong winds and sudden storms are common, so be prepared.
+Summertime (December through February) is the best time to visit Patagonia on a yacht charter, with an average high temperature of around 15°C. However, beware the weather is unpredictable during these months: strong winds and sudden storms are common.

 The shoulder months of October, November, March, and April tend to have slightly less wind, but they are also a lot cooler.
-Be sure to come prepared for all weather conditions regardless of when you visit.
+Best to be prepared for all weather conditions regardless of when you visit.

 Where to visit on a trip to Patagonia

 One highlight of a Patagonia yacht charter is the Bernardo O’Higgins National Park, the largest national park in the country, with a total surface of 8.9 million acres.